pratik2709/RayCasting-Engine/README.md

 # RayCasting Engine

 ## Introduction
-This is a Lua implementation of the Ray casting technique.
+This is a Lua implementation of the Ray Casting technique.
 It uses Love2D as the game engine framework.

 ## What is Ray Casting ?
 Ray-casting is a technique that transforms a limited form of data (a very simplified map or floor plan) into a 3D projection by tracing rays from the view point into the viewing volume